 Understanding How a First Amendment Lawyer Can Help You

-Many people are unsure of what the 1st Amendment is and what it does.
-Before consenting to accept the Constitution, our nation’s founders required that the amendment to the initial document safeguard these rights:
+Many people are unsure what the First Amendment is and what it does.
+Before consenting to accept the Constitution, our nation’s founders required that the Amendment to the initial document safeguard these rights:

 - Freedom of Speech is the right to express ideas, including one that could be considered quite offensive.

 - Freedom of the Press is the right to publish printed and digital news matters without restrictions from the government as long as its information doesn’t include libel, obscenity, or treasonous issues.

 - Freedom of Religion is the right to exercise religious beliefs without governmental intervention, including children’s right to pray in school without being bullied or censored.

 - Freedom of Assembly is the right for people to gather on behalf of, promote, and defend their shared ideas.
 It is also sometimes referred to as the Freedom of Association.

 Use of Freedom of Speech torts usually consists of verbiage that inflicts psychological distress, scams and deliberate lies, and tortious disturbance.

 If you or someone you know has been arrested for a First Amendment violation, you should contact a qualified First Amendment attorney to protect your constitutional rights and ensure your rights are not violated.

 There are many reasons why a person might require a First Amendment lawyer’s services in New York or New Jersey.

 The First Amendment to the U.S. Constitution secures the freedom of speech, religious beliefs, and media law.
 It likewise guarantees the right to peaceful demonstration and petition the federal government.